jones-root/shopping-cart-api/README.md

 # TODO

-This is an exaustive list of features to implement into the application to make it more robust:
+This is an exhaustive list of features to implement into the application to make it more robust:

+### General
+- Develop a DSL (domain-specific language) to define rules about promotions dynamically.
+Each promotion rule could be edited and stored in the database without the need to update the codebase for its logic.

 ### Documentation